J4NN0/wordlist-generator/README.md

          For more info about this methods and more.

-5. If you want to cleanup all files
+If you want to cleanup all files:

        make clean

 # Files

-- *main.c*: the main menu
+- *main.c*: the main menu.
-- *wordlist.c*: contains the functions to generate the wordlists
+- *wordlist.c*: contains the functions to generate the wordlists.
-- *more.c*: contains information about WEP, WPA2, developer and more
+- *more.c*: contains information about WEP, WPA2, developer and more.